 There's a noticeable difference between the genders; where the average man hauls in around $78K after graduating from U of C, the average woman earns only $50K.

-In the U of C alumni professional community, Chief Financial Officers make the highest median pay ($238K), though Product Managers of Software (about $117K), and Information Architects (around $115K) are close competitors.
+In the U of C alumni professional community, Chief Financial Officers make the highest median pay (approximately $238K), though Product Managers of Software (about $117K), and Information Architects ($115K) are close competitors.
 Marketing Communications Specialists wrap up the bottom of the pay scale, earning $47K.

 Benefits and Perks

-Only two-fifths of alumni for this school enjoy paid vacation days and about one in three grads get paid sick time.
-Most survey participants plan for retirement by taking advantage of a company-sponsored 401(k) program.
-A large number of alumni have medical plans, and a strong majority of alums have dental insurance.
-University of Chicago graduates also take advantage of a casual working environment, life insurance, a company-subsidized cell phone, and flexible hours.
+Only two-fifths of alumni earn paid vacation and just one-third of alumni get paid sick time.
+For this school, a large number of grads are the recipients of health benefits, and a strong majority of former students pick up dental plans, too.
+A large number of former students save for retirement through a 401(k) plan.
+University of Chicago graduates also take advantage of a casual working environment, life insurance, flexible hours, and a company-subsidized cell phone.

-Northwestern University grads bring in salaries of around $68K, making them the most similar to U of C alumni in terms of earnings.
-The University of Notre Dame, Case Western Reserve University, and Washington University in St Louis are also similar to U of C.
+Northwestern University grads report the most similar salaries to U of C alums, earning about $68K on average.
+Other schools similar to U of C include the University of Notre Dame, Case Western Reserve University, and Washington University in St Louis.